ibm-cloud-docs/vpc/managing-placement-groups.md

 {: #view-placement-group-details-API}
 {: api}

-You can view details about a placement group, such as the placement group name, assigned resource group, placement group ID, location, date placement group was created, and the specified placement group strategy.
+You can view details about a placement group, such as the placement group name, assigned resource group, placement group ID, location, date that the placement group was created, and the specified placement group strategy.

 The following example retrieves a single placement group that is specified by the identifier in the URL.